Back-action supercurrent diodes

 {\textbf{Methods}} \\ \textbf{Sample fabrication.} Nb strips and constrictions are patterned by e-beam lithography on AR-P 679.04 (PMMA) resist.
 PMMA residuals are removed by O$_2$-plasma etching after developing.
-Nb thin films of 25\,nm thickness were deposited by sputtering at a base pressure of 2 $\times$ 10$^{-8}$ Torr in a 4 mTorr Ar (6N purity) atmosphere and liftoff by AR-P 600.71 remover.\\
+Nb thin films of 25\,nm thickness were deposited by sputtering at a base pressure of 2 $\times$ 10$^{-8}$ Torr in a 4 mTorr Ar (6N purity) atmosphere and liftoff by AR-P 600.71 remover.
+Details of the fabrication of InAs-based Josephson junction can be found elsewhere~\cite{pag24}.\\

 \textbf{Transport measurements.} Transport measurements were carried out in filtered (two-stage RC and $\pi$ filters) cryogen-free $^3$He-$^4$He dilution refrigerators by a standard 4-wire technique.
 DC current-voltage characteristics were measured by sweeping a low-noise current bias positively and negatively, and by measuring the voltage drop occurring across the weak links with a room-temperature low-noise pre-amplifier.
 The switching currents and error bars were obtained from 10-20 reiterations of the $IV$ curves, and their accuracy is mostly given by the current step set to $\Delta I < 0.002 I_c(V_g^0=0)$, where $I_c$ is the switching current of the Nb nanobridge.
 Joule heating in the system is minimized by automatically switching the current off once the device turns into the normal state.
 A delay between sweeps was optimized to keep the stability of the fridge temperature lower than 50 mK.
 Furthermore, no changes in the switching currents (up to the accuracy given by the standard deviation) were observed in different cooling cycles, by changing the order of the sweeps, or by adding an extra delay in the acquisition protocol, thereby concluding that hysteretic behavior or local heating is negligible.
 The gate-nanobridge current $I_g$ was acquired by using a low-noise voltage source and a $10^{-11}$\,A/V-gain low-noise current amplifier in a two-wire configuration.\\